svlentink/www/cdn.lent.ink/matosinhos/raw.md

 Google maps is did this correct since it is used on this PDF.
 Thus MetroDoPorto their planner is incompetent, please use google maps.

+disclaimer, not an office;
+no hot iron for clothes
+no night stand
+no night light
+no closet (but there is a 85cm clothes rack in each room, e.g. for jackets and clothing) no breakfast service no daily house keeping of the rooms (because we assume you work in the room during the day)